 Step 3 - Sand

 You can now begin to get the doors ready for paint.
 Formica is a hard material that does not accept paint at all, so you will need to remove the hard surface finish you start to roll on some paint.
 Use a small grit sandpaper with a random orbital sander and rough up the finish.
 Do not try and remove all the Formica; just create some texture.
 Wipe the doors with a tack cloth to remove any dust left behind before you move on.
+If you use a machine sander, wear safety glasses and a face mask to keep the particles out of your lungs and eyes.

 Step 4 - Apply Coat of Primer